DarrylSimpson/RegEx-tutorial/Develop/gist-template.md

-# RegEx Tutorial
+# Email RegEx Expression Tutorial/Walkthrough

-In this I will be giving a tutorial explainging a specific Regex
+In this I will be going over a (Regular Expression) RegEx defining and identifying a valid email address.

 ## Summary